-Symptoms and Treatment 2024
+Social Anxiety Disorder - Symptoms and Treatment 2026

 Welcome to my website!
-I have had Social Phobia (SP) since my teen years.
-My SP became had become pretty severe by late high school.
-It wasn't until the age of 26 however that I first heard the term "Social Phobia", learned what it was, and discovered that it was medically treatable.
-Substantial improvement in the quality of life is within the reach of most all with untreated Social Phobia.
+I have had a fairly severe Social Anxiety Disorder since my teen years.
 Current research is being done to promote earlier diagnosis and treatment (onset in the childhood or teenage years is common).

 Journal of Clinical Psychiatry 2001;62 Suppl 12:24-9